 In a complete contrast to the Brooklyn Bridge, you will be able to take things easier and be in less danger of taking a rogue selfie stick the face.

 If you’re visiting New York City for a short weekend break, prioritize the Brooklyn Bridge.
-However, if you’re planning a longer 3 or 4 day New York City itinerary, be sure to include a slow walk over the Manhattan Bridge.
+However, if you’re planning a longer 4 day New York City itinerary, be sure to consider including a slow walk over the Manhattan Bridge.

 Here are just a few reasons why: